 After a loved one passes away, it may be tempting to simply “divvy up” their property among family members.
 However, that would not be effective to legally transfer title.
 The estate must go through a legal proceeding before property can be legally transferred.
 Probate is initiated by submitting a petition with the probate court.
 In North Dakota, the District Court system has jurisdiction over probate cases.
 There is a district court in each of North Dakota’s 53 counties.
 The rules that govern the probate process are found in the North Dakota Century Code.
 N.D.
 Cent.
-Code § 30.1
+Code § 30.1.
+If you are involved in the administration of the estate of a loved one as a personal representative or in any other capacity, contact an experienced Nevada probate lawyer.

 Under the supervision of the District Court, the personal representative is responsible for managing the process, including the executor duties and responsibilities.
 If there is a will, the personal representative is typically the person the decedent named in the will as executor.
 If that person is unable or unwilling to serve, or if there is no will, then state law provides rules for determining who can be appointed.
 N.D.
 Cent.
 Code § 30.1-13-03.